 European Researchers’ Night in Madrid

-From the first issue of Why I am a Scientist in 2010 until the latest 2018 initiative IMDEA-CSI: investigating the scene of crime, initiatives have been undertaken to support public understanding of the work of an investigator or researcher, demonstrating the relevance of their activities for society as a whole.
+From the first issue of Why I am a Scientist in 2010 until the latest 2021 initiative “What do you do to improve the Earth?”, initiatives have been undertaken to support public understanding of the work of an investigator or researcher, demonstrating the relevance of their activities for society as a whole.
 The aim is to break down barriers and enable people to see that the reality of a scientist and his or her work is quite different from the image often held, of someone who only has a focus for whatever is going on in their laboratory whereas in reality they are people with a desire to show their work to others and to work hard to support their contribution, that they have an immense curiosity to continue learning and contribute to people having longer, safer and more comfortable lives.
 In other words they are people young people can admire and emulate.

 Awareness in schools